collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Command Line

-There will be a link to a set of command line instructions for reviewing the pull request locally.
-The set of instructions will be slightly different depending on whether the pull request was submitted from within the shared repository or from a forked repo.
+When you click on that link, it will open up a set of instructions for how to review and merge the pull request in your local development environment.
+The instructions will be different depending on whether the pull request was submitted from within the shared repository or from a forked repo.
+I will go over that in a minute.

 I will go over that in a minute.